barryclark/jekyll-now/README.md

 ## Other forkable themes

 You can use the [Quick Start](https://github.com/barryclark/jekyll-now#quick-start) workflow with other themes that are set up to be forked too!
-Here's a list of my favorites:
+Here are some of  my favorites:

 - [Hyde](https://github.com/poole/hyde) by MDO
 - [Lanyon](https://github.com/poole/lanyon) by MDO